DCC-UAB/dlnn-project_ia-group_10/README.md

 We have also used BLEU metric to find the best caption-prediction pairs.
 Those are the top 15.

 ## Contributors
-- Put your name here
+- Josep Maria Rocafort (josem.rocafortf@gmail.com)
 - Eduard Hogea (eduard.hogea00@e-uvt.ro)
 - Júlia Garcia Torné (1630382@uab.cat)